-- The museum is open from 10:00 AM to 5:00 PM for the public.
+- The National Museum, New Delhi is open from 10:00 AM to 5:00 PM for the public.
 You can easily spend a couple of hours admiring the artifacts collection.
 So visit early.
 It is closed on Mondays and other public holidays.

 - Audio guides are available for visitors.

 - There are scheduled guided tours as well at designated times.
 Check the correct time at the ticket window.

 - Photography is allowed and there are no camera charges.
 At some places, you are not allowed to use flash as it can damage the artifacts.

-- There are two curio shops at National Museum, Delhi – one behind the ticket counter and one on the 1st floor.
+- There are two curio shops at National Museum, New Delhi – one behind the ticket counter and one on the 1st floor.
 Both have interesting gift items to pick.

 - There is a staff canteen in the basement that serves basic food & there is a new café outside the main building.
 Both places are good for eating or taking breaks in between visiting two galleries.